SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Related Work

-\textbf{Memory Systems.} Early models, such as semantic voxel/TSDF maps~\cite{li2023voxformer,millane2018c}, fuse recognition into geometry but are computationally heavy because they attempt to recreate every detail at the 3D level\cite{kerbl3Dgaussians}.
-More recent systems move toward open-vocabulary scene graphs~\cite{he2022towards}, multimodal episodic memories (video+text)~\cite{hughes2022hydra,wang2018m3}, and vector-database retrieval for scalability~\cite{hu2022lightweight}.
-These enable flexible queries but often lack an explicit, shared metric frame, which can easily lead to relative-position errors~\cite{leroy2024grounding}.
-These approaches advance semantic breadth and retrieval efficiency, and we build on that progress.
-The remaining gap is explicit metric grounding: without a common 3D frame, relative position can be inconsistent over time~\cite{relatioinReasoning,consistancy}.
-Our memory targets this gap while preserving open-vocabulary flexibility~\cite{liu2024investigating,wang2023towards} by anchoring layout, objects, and concise two-layer text (attributes + anchor-relative relations) to the same upright, metric 3D frame, stored in a rooted tree.
-This yields interpretable nodes/edges, persistent references across views and time, and \emph{relational} queries (distance, direction, visibility) that are fast to update and robust under casual RGB capture.
+\textbf{Memory Systems.} Early models, such as semantic voxel or TSDF maps~\cite{li2023voxformer,millane2018c}, fuse recognition into geometry but can be computationally heavy because they attempt to reconstruct dense 3D detail~\cite{kerbl3Dgaussians}.
+More recent systems move toward open-vocabulary scene graphs and spatial memories~\cite{he2022towards}, multimodal episodic memories combining video and text~\cite{hughes2022hydra,wang2018m3}, and vector-database retrieval for scalability~\cite{hu2022lightweight}.
+These directions improve semantic breadth and retrieval flexibility, but they often lack an explicit shared metric frame, which can lead to relative-position inconsistencies across views and longer horizons~\cite{leroy2024grounding,relatioinReasoning,consistancy}.
+This leaves a remaining gap between open-vocabulary flexibility and stable metric grounding~\cite{liu2024investigating,wang2023towards}.

+\textbf{Summary and Contrast to Our Approach.} Prior work separately studies geometry~\cite{kerbl3Dgaussians,fu2024geowizard}, structural detection~\cite{yue2022cornerradar,wu2021indoor}, open-vocabulary objects~\cite{cheng2024yolo}, and episodic retrieval~\cite{ramakrishnan2023spotem}, but rarely unifies them in one metric hierarchy~\cite{wang2025karma}.
+SpatialMem ties layout, objects, and concise two-layer text to the same upright metric 3D frame in a rooted tree, enabling interpretable, persistent, and low-latency relational querying from casual RGB capture.